 The L-743 Triple Scan Laser Alignment Tool usually allows you to check the entire machine with one setup, before you begin an alignment.
 This quick analysis, where every part of the machine is checked to the same coordinate system, assures that stack up errors are reduced and all alignment problems are quickly identified.

-For applications with tolerances of 0.00002″/ft or 0.0017 mm/M or higher, the L-743 can quickly measure and correct alignment errors with minimal setup for the following applications
+For applications with tolerances of 0.00002 in/ft or 0.0017 mm/m or higher, the L-743 can quickly measure and correct alignment errors with minimal setup for the following applications

 For wireless recording and analyzing alignment data, our color, 3-D flatness and squareness analysis software, Plane5, simplifies and streamlines the data analysis process.
 It can measure up to 7 different surfaces in one project setup file and present a color, 3-D graph of the flatness and squareness analysis for each surface.